 About 25% of breast cysts enlarge gradually into ‘big-enough’ cysts to become a palpable breast lump.
-Breast cysts are extremely common, and are thought to occur in as many as 1/3 of all women between the ages of 35 and 50.
+Breast cysts are extremely common, and occur in as many as one third of all women between the ages of 35 and 50.

 It is important to note that breast cysts are a benign lesion and do not progress to breast cancer and do not increase the risk of cancer.
 However, depending upon the features of the cyst in particular, the amount of solid elements inside it, it might have the remote chance that a malignant breast cancer somewhere in the background is the root cause of the cyst.
 The chances of an epidermoid cyst actually being related to malignant breast cancer, however, are extremely low; not even a 1/2 % chance.

 Here is an ultrasound picture of a cyst in the breast.